-115 To map the uranium distribution in fluorite crystals of the Pierre-Perthuis ore, the fission track cartography based on the induced fission of 235U was carried out using the external detector method (Gleadow, 1981).
+To map the uranium distribution in fluorite crystals of the Pierre-Perthuis ore, the fission track cartography based on the 115 induced fission of 235U was carried out using the external detector method (Gleadow, 1981).
 Fluorite crystals were mounted in an epoxy resin and polished.
 Polished sections were covered by muscovite detectors in close contact and irradiated in the Research Neutron Source Heinz Maier-Leibnitz (FRM II) of the Technical University of Munich (Garching, Germany).
-Thermal neutron fluence was 1 x 1016 n/cm2.
-Track densities are calibrated using the standard reference glass CN5 with a total spectrometry (EDS) at an acceleration voltage of 15 keV and an accumulation time of 30 s.

-120 U concentration of 12.17 ppm.
+Thermal neutron fluence was 1 x 10^{16} n/cm2.
+Track densities are calibrated using the standard reference glass CN5 with a total U concentration of 12.17 ppm.
 After irradiation, the external detectors were detached and etched in 48% HF at $20 \pm 1^{\circ}$ C for 20 minutes.
 Induced fission tracks revealed on detectors were observed and counted using a LEICA DMLM optical microscope in transmitted light with a x1000 magnification.